Tokyo Disneyland

 DARK RIDES

 Coaster-wise, Tokyo Disneyland fails to impress.
 But if we take a closer look at the park’s other attractions, you’ll quickly notice that Disneyland has a different strength: dark rides.
 The assortment includes Buzz Lightyear’s Astro Blasters, the hysterically funny Roger Rabbit’s Car Toon Spin and classic Fantasyland dark rides like It’s a Small World and Peter Pan’s Flight.
-May I also give a shout out to Pirates of the Caribbean and Haunted Mansion?
+May I also give a shoutout to Pirates of the Caribbean and Haunted Mansion?
 These rides were both opened in 1983, so they’re older than almost every European dark ride.
-They’re still providing top-notch experiences, nevertheless.
+They still provide top-notch experiences, though.

-Tokyo Disneyland also features two dark rides that can’t be found at any other Disney resort.
+Tokyo Disneyland also features quite a few dark rides that can’t be found at other Disney resorts.
 The first one is Monsters Inc Ride & Go Seek.
-This is the most wanted ride in Tomorrowland and it may even be the most popular one at Tokyo Disneyland.
-That’s mostly due to its interactive aspect.
-Every rider gets a flashlight which should be pointed at hidden monsters.
+This is Tomorrowland’s most beloved attraction and it seems especially popular due to its interactive aspect.
+Every rider gets a flashlight, which can be pointed at hidden monsters.
 That’s fun and the scenes are elaborately themed, but believe me: decorations aren’t that exceptional.
-So please promise me that you’ll never enter a 3-hour long queue for Monsters Inc.
+So please promise me that you’ll never enter a 3-hour queue for Monsters Inc.

-Although I don’t like the visual appearance of Tokyo’s Fantasyland (it looks extremely dated), there are two good reasons to spend some time here.
+Although I don’t like the visual appearance of Tokyo’s Fantasyland (it looks rather dated), there are a few good reasons to spend some time here.
 The first reason is Haunted Mansion, the second one is called Pooh’s Hunny Hunt.
-There are Winnie The Pooh rides at almost every Disney resort on Earth, but the Japanese version goes a lot further.
+There are Winnie The Pooh rides in almost every Disney resort, but the Japanese version goes a lot further than its namesakes.
 The most amazing element is its trackless ride system, which enables vehicles to pass each other and to move in literally any direction.
-This effect is especially fun in the final scene, in which nine vehicles seem to be moving randomly in a big room full of special effects.
+This effect is especially useful in the final scene, where nine vehicles seem to be moving randomly through a large room full of special effects.
 Pooh’s Hunny Hunt has only one major problem: everybody seems to adore the ride and therefore, queues are often excessively long.
-Try to obtain a FastPass or ride Hunny Hunt as early/late as possible.
+Try to obtain a priority pass or ride Hunny Hunt as early/late as possible.

 Is Splash Mountain a water attraction or a dark ride?
 Well… it’s a world-class water ride and a very good dark ride in one.
-This log flume lasts for 10 minutes, it features four drops and we meet lots of cute audio-animatronics during our boat trip.
+This log flume lasts for 10 minutes, it features four drops and we meet lots of cute audio-animatronics.
 Even if you’ve already ridden the versions in Anaheim or Orlando, Tokyo’s Splash Mountain should be considered as a must do.
 The dark ride scenes are somewhat different and the queue is designed brilliantly.
 Splash Mountain always puts a smile on my face, no matter how horrible the weather may be.

 LANGUAGE BARRIER

 Some people expect that staff at Tokyo Disney Resort speak fluent English, just because it’s Disney.
 Others might think that it’s virtually impossible to navigate the parks if you don’t speak Japanese.
-Neither of these options is true.
-Of course, many Cast Members have a sufficient knowledge of English to help foreign visitors and all safety signs are bilingual.
-However, Tokyo Disney Resort caters to a crowd that consists of 95% domestic tourists.
+Neither of those options are true.
+Of course, many Cast Members have a sufficient knowledge of English to help foreign visitors and all signage is bilingual.
+However, Tokyo Disney Resort caters to a crowd that consists of 90 percent domestic tourists.
 Therefore, it’s logical that Japanese is the dominant language at Tokyo Disney Resort.
 This didn’t affect my visit in a negative way, though.
 Quite the contrary: the Japanese language adds some exotic touches to the parks.
 Be sure to visit the Enchanted Tiki Room, Mickey’s PhilharMagic and Star Tours and enjoy these Japanese versions of well-known Disney classics.

 ENTERTAINMENT

-Cinderella Castle is the centrepiece of Tokyo Disneyland and this is where the park’s nighttime spectacular takes place.
-Once Upon a Time uses video mapping, fireworks and two huge flame throwers.
-Just consider it as the Japanese version of Happily Ever After, but it’s a lot less impressive in my opinion.
-Although Once Upon A Time isn’t that exceptional, Tokyo Disneyland still deserves an A+ for its entertainment.
+Tokyo Disneyland deserves an A+ for its entertainment.
 That’s mainly due to the parades, as they are always a feast for the eyes/ears in Japan.
 The floats seem bigger, the dancers seem happier and the parades seem longer than they are at other Disney resorts.
 This is true for the daytime parade, but the biggest star is Tokyo Disneyland Electrical Parade Dreamlights.
 This modernised version of the classic Main Street Electrical Parade offers a few magnificent floats.
 Especially Genie’s float will simply blow your mind.
 I know that attraction waits are considerably shorter during parade times, but I just wouldn’t want to miss Dreamlights because it’s so incredibly good.

 BEAT THE CROWDS